 Don't Catch Senioritis!

-The Importance of Your Last Months in High School
+Your Last Months in High School are Important

 Colleges that accept you will look closely at your academic performance in the second half of your senior year.
 They want to know if you have the discipline and maturity to maintain—or even improve—your grades and to resist the temptation to kick back and rest on your laurels.
 You could end up wasting all your hard work in high school if you drop the ball during your last year—and especially your last term.